TUM-DSE/vFPIO/README.md

 ### Program stuck or reports errors
 The `reproduce.py` will generate log file (log with timestamp, e.g., `log_05_24_13_55.log`) and program specific output in `exp-results` folder.
 You can see what went wrong by checking the log files.

+### Something is wrong with the host application.
+Please reprogram the FPGA.
+When this error happens, it is better to check the client log to see the exact cause.
+It can be there's something wrong with the client machine driver or the application failed to start due to library issues.
+Or maybe another reviewer is testing at the same time.

 ### Driver issue